Skip to main content

 How does it work?

-Khaos has two interfaces, Authentication, and Oraclize.
-The authentication interface authenticates that the user is a credential holder and returns a unique public key.
-The oraclize interface brings data across the Internet to the blockchain while hiding secret information through public keys.
+Khaos provides two primary interfaces: Authentication and Oraclize.
+The Authentication interface verifies a user's credentials and returns a unique public key.
+The Oraclize interface bridges data from the Internet to the blockchain, utilizing public keys to mask sensitive information.

 How Khaos Stores Confidentials